 Do I have to switch to the NBN?

 Once the NBN has been installed in your area, you’ll have up to 18 months to switch over to the network before your old ADSL internet connection is turned off.
-You can opt out of the NBN, but it means that you’ll be left without a fixed-line internet connection to your home.
-In this case, you should look for an appropriate wireless internet service.
+You can opt out of the NBN, but it means that you’ll be left without a fixed-line internet connection to your home and you might change your mind later on.
+If you choose not to switch to the NBN, you should look for an appropriate wireless broadband service.

 Do all NBN providers use the same network?